Promote deeper learning by using best practices of design

 Learn how to identify flaws in the instructional design process that prevent all students from experiencing deep learning

-Understand how learning environments can have a profound effect on student engagement and achievement in a secondary school setting
+Understand how learning environments can have a profound effect on student engagement and achievement

-Gain a better understanding of how UDL can help secondary teachers challenge all students, allowing them to reach their college and career goals
+Gain a better understanding of how UDL can help teachers challenge all students, allowing them to reach their college and career goals

 This course is offered online through eight weekly modules.
 Students can complete activities and assignments on their own time but should be mindful of assignment deadlines.